QuentinRa/blog.quentinra.dev/tools/doxygen/index.md

 documentation.
 They start either with a ``\`` or a ``@`` like in `Java`.

-> Also before starting, node that you will have to say what you are commenting before actually starting to comment it.
-An exemple would be above, you must use a ``\file`` to say that you are commenting this file.
+> Also before starting, note that you will have to say what you are commenting, before actually starting the comment.
+An example would be above, you must use a ``\file`` to say that you are commenting this file.
 So you would have to use ``\enum`` in the comment of an enum